 Shipping within Canada only.

-We do our best to have an accurate listing, the inventory automatically updates.
+The inventory automatically updates.
 If we cannot fulfill an order, the money will be refunded.

 PO Box 57

 Lucky Lake, SK

 WHAT TO EXPECT IN YOUR DAYLILY ORDER

 We dig your daylilies, wash the plants with plain water, trim the foliage and roots to relieve a bit of replanting stress, wrap them in paper with a label and ship them within that day or the next.

 One thing to keep in mind that if the plants are in the mail to for a week, they will likely yellow and die back a bit.
 Wait it out, if they are cared for and watered they should bounce back with new healthy foliage.

 We guarantee the daylilies to live through their first winter in zones 2-7.